-By way of long distance telephone, through the been a lengthy period of time since I last reported to thoughtfulness and courtesy of Bro.
+By way of long distance telephone, through the thoughtfulness and courtesy of Bro.
 Jerry Cutter, El Reno, Okla., as we go to press, we are informed that Brother Edwin Morris has suffered a coronary heart attack, and is in an Oklahoma City hospital under intensive care.
 Brother Morris is known far and wide as an evangelist, Christian gentleman of note, and editor of this journal.
 The sickness of such a man distresses us.
 We pray for his speedy and lasting recovery.
 We ask our readers to please do the same.
 I am sure he and his family would appreciate a word from their many friends in our land.
 You will find the address in the masthead of this journal. -Don McCord